My Aunty Christine's Yorkshire Parkin Recipe | Mum In The Madhouse

 Ingredients

-• 120 g golden syrup
+• 120 g Golden syrup

-• 120 g treacle
+• 120 g Treacle molasses in the US

-• 120 g butter
+• 120 g Butter Salted

-• 220 g of fine oatmeal
+• 220 g Medium oatmeal

-• 120 g self raising flour
+• 120 g Self raising flour

-• 1 teaspoon of ground ginger
+• 1 teaspoon Ground ginger

-• 1 teaspoon of of mixed spice
+• 1 teaspoon Mixed spice

-• 50 ml milk
+• 50 ml Milk

-• 1 egg
+• 1 Large Egg

 Instructions

-2. Prepare a 20cm square tin (I use a silicone one, but a lightly greased and lined tin is perfect).
+2. Prepare a 20cm square tin (I use a silicone one, but a lightly greased and parcement lined tin is perfect).

-3. in a large saucepan, place the butter, syrup, treacle and brown sugar and heat until the butter has melted and the sugar has dissolved.
+3. In a large saucepan, place the butter, syrup, treacle and brown sugar and heat until the butter has melted and the sugar has dissolved.

 4. Put the dry ingredients in to the pan and mix well before adding the milk and egg.